piercenolan/piercenolan.github.io/README.md

 ## How to Run Locally

-To view this website on your local machine:

-## How to run locally

 This website consists of static HTML, CSS, and JavaScript files.
 To view it locally, simply open the `index.html` file in your web browser.

 ---